oct0xor/oct0xor.github.io/_posts/2018-02-07-ps4_registry.md

 title: PS4 Registry Editor
 ---

-Recently I reverse-engineered PS4 registry format and made a simple tool to view and edit it.
+I recently reverse engineered the PS4 registry file format and created a simple tool to view and edit it.

-**Sony likes to encrypt and obfuscate everything.**
+**Sony loves to encrypt and obfuscate everything.**
-**Every time it is very fun to figure it out.**
+**It's always very fun to solve this.**

-PS4 registry is represented by a few different files and file formats:
+The PS4 registry is represented by several different files and file formats:

  - /system_data/settings/system.nvs
  - /system_data/settings/system.dat